Meyington/cpp-programming-2024/1_homework_text_editor/README.md

 # TextEditor

-This is a simple text editor implemented in C++ as part of my homework at Saint Petersburg State University (СПбГУ) for the second semester of programming.
+This is a simple text editor implemented in C++ as part of my homework at Saint Petersburg University (SPbU) for the second semester of programming.
 The editor allows users to manipulate text using a cursor with various functionalities.

 ## Features